 November

-- Overview: For its mild temperatures and low rainfall, November gets a huge thumbs-up for travelling to Japan.
-By now, the autumn foliage is in full force and the leaves have erupted into a torrent of fall colours.
-High season is officially behind you, and you’ll find Japan much quieter than in other times of the year.
+• Overview: For its mild temperatures and low rainfall, November gets a huge thumbs-up.
+By now, the autumn foliage is in full force, and the leaves have erupted into a torrent of fall colours.
+High season is officially behind you, and you’ll find Japan much quieter than at other times of the year.
 Average temperatures dip to lows of 1ºC in Sapporo and a still comfortable 20ºC in Naha.
 Average highs of 8ºC in Sapporo and 24ºC in Nara really begin to show the temperature gap between north and south.

-- Where to go: Hokkaido’s plummeting temperatures might be off-putting for most (non-Canadian!) travellers.
+• Where to go: Hokkaido’s plummeting temperatures might be off-putting for many travellers.
 Honshu is still relatively mild in November and is the perfect place to witness the Japanese autumn colours in full force.
-Under the fall colours, this could very well be the best time to visit Kyoto!
-With the relatively lower tourist numbers, this is also a fantastic month to stay in Tokyo at relatively more reasonable prices.
-November is also a fantastic time to visit the Mount Fuji area as its often at its clearest in this dry and mild month.
+Under the fall colours, this could very well be the ideal time to visit Kyoto!
+With the relatively lower tourist numbers, this is also a fantastic month to stay in Tokyo at more reasonable prices.
+November is also an excellent time to visit the Mount Fuji area; it’s often at its clearest in this dry and mild month.

 December